New Zealand - Japan

 Chichi-jima, Bonin Islands, Japan

-Known to many birders simply as the “WPO”, this incredible trip sails from New Zealand to Japan and over the course of a month offers an opportunity to see a truly mouth-watering selection of seabirds, island endemics and cetaceans.
+Known to many birders simply as the “WPO”, this incredible trip sails from New Zealand to Japan offering an opportunity to see a truly mouth-watering selection of seabirds, island endemics and cetaceans.

-As we sail on towards the Solomon Islands, one of our main seabird targets will be the ‘New Caledonian Storm-petrel’, a mysterious species which was first seen on the WPO in 2008.
-It now seems almost certain that this is a long-lost species which was collected many years ago and then written off as an aberrant individual, something it most definitely is not !!!
+As we sail on towards the Solomon Islands, one of our main seabird targets will be the ‘New Caledonian Storm Petrel’, a mysterious species which was first seen on the WPO in 2008.
+A recently published scientific paper has confirmed that this is indeed a long-lost species which was collected many years ago and then written off as an aberrant individual, something it most definitely is not !!!

-Other seabirds we could find on this transit include specialities such as Polynesian Storm-petrel, Tahiti, Providence, Magnificent Petrel and Vanuatu Petrel, as well as more widespread species including Red-footed Booby and Red-tailed Tropicbird.
+Other seabirds we could find on this transit include specialities such as Polynesian Storm Petrel, Tahiti, Providence, Magnificent and Vanuatu Petrels, as well as more widespread species including Red-footed Booby and Red-tailed Tropicbird.

-We then plan to have five days of landings in the Solomon Islands which should allow us to find upwards of thirty species which are endemic to the Solomons and nearby islands.
-These could include Solomons Sea-Eagle, Roviana Rail, White-headed Fruit-Dove, Chestnut-bellied Imperial-Pigeon, Ducorps’s Cockatoo, Yellow-bibbed Lory, Finsch’s Pygmy-Parrot, Buff-headed Coucal, Ultramarine Kingfisher, Solomon Islands Cuckoo-Shrike, White-winged Fantail, Kolombangara, White-collared and White-capped Monarchs, Solomon Islands White-eye, Midget and Mottled Flowerpeckers, Makira Honeyeater, Sooty, Red-capped and Cardinal Myzomelas and Brown-winged and San Cristobal Starlings.
+We then explore the forest slopes of Guadalcanal in the Solomon Islands which should allow us to find a great range of regional endemics.
+These could include Solomons Sea-Eagle, Chestnut-bellied Imperial Pigeon, Solomons Cockatoo, Yellow-bibbed Lory, Finsch’s Pygmy-Parrot, Buff-headed Coucal, Ultramarine Kingfisher, Solomons Cuckooshrike, White-winged Fantail, Solomons Monarch, Midget Flowerpecker and Brown-winged Starling.

-Our next major targets are two very special seabirds, Beck’s Petrel and Heinroth’s Shearwater, which we will look for off Bougainville and New Ireland.
+Our next major targets are two very special seabirds, Beck’s Petrel and Heinroth’s Shearwater.
 These highly localised species are extremely poorly known with the breeding grounds yet to be located but we stand a good chance of seeing them both.
-The deep water off these islands is also excellent for cetaceans and on previous visits our sightings have included Pygmy Killer Whale, Melon-headed Whale, False Killer Whale, Spinner Dolphin, Rough-toothed Dolphin, Sperm Whale and both Pygmy and Dwarf Sperm Whales.
+The shelf-edge off Bougainville and New Ireland is also excellent for cetaceans and on previous visits our sightings have included Pygmy Killer Whale, Melon-headed Whale, False Killer Whale, Spinner Dolphin, Rough-toothed Dolphin, Sperm Whale and both Pygmy and Dwarf Sperm Whales.

-Heading north once again, the emphasis moves back to speciality seabirds and we will hope to find Short-tailed, Black-footed and Laysan Albatrosses, Matsudaira’s and Tristram’s Storm-petrels, plus the critically endangered Bryan’s Shearwater, over the course of the next week or so as the ship heads onwards towards Japan.
+Crossing the Equator and continuing north, the emphasis moves back to speciality seabirds and we hope to find Short-tailed, Black-footed and Laysan Albatrosses, Matsudaira’s and Tristram’s Storm Petrels, plus the critically endangered Bryan’s Shearwater, as the ship heads onwards towards Japan.